jaisriv788/Rust_Concepts/README.md

 ## 8. Structs

-Structs are used to create complex data types that group related variables.
+### Overview
+Structs in Rust are custom data types that allow you to group together related fields.
+They enable the creation of more complex and meaningful data models by combining multiple pieces of data into a single entity.

+### Defining a Struct
+To define a struct, use the `struct` keyword followed by the name of the struct and the fields inside curly braces.
+Each field has a name, a type, and is separated by a comma.

 ```rust
 struct User {